 - Alitalia flights from Rome

-- Easyjet flights from Milan Malpensa and Naples
+- Easyjet flights from Milan Malpensa, Naples and Venice

 - Croatia Airlines flights from Rome year-round and Venice